thatmysticman/CS146/HW/HW1/hw1.md

 # HW 1

 ## Problem
 A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters INCLUDE letters and numbers.
-Given a string s, return true if it is a palindrome, or false otherwise.
+Given a string `s`, return `true` if it is a palindrome, or `false` otherwise.

 ## High-Level Approaches